Policy and Procedure #222.0, Conflict of Interest

 • not attempting in any way before, during or after the meeting to influence the voting on any such question; and

-• engaging the Integrity Commissioner to provide general information with respect to the trustee’s obligations under the Municipal Conflict of Interest Act.
+3. engaging the Integrity Commissioner to provide general information with respect to the trustee’s obligations under the Municipal Conflict of Interest Act;

-7. not accepting a fee, gift, or personal or economic benefit, either directly or through another person, from any person who has done, is doing, or might be reasonably expected at some time to do business with the Board (with the exception of incidental gifts, customary hospitality or other benefits of nominal value);
+8. not accepting a fee, gift, or personal or economic benefit, either directly or through another person, from any person who has done, is doing, or might be reasonably expected at some time to do business with the Board (with the exception of incidental gifts, customary hospitality, or other benefits of nominal value);

-8. not selling to the Board, either directly or through the use of school or department funds, any goods or services without declaring their interest and removing themselves from the decision-making process and endeavouring to ensure that their direct relatives comply with this clause;
+9. not selling to the Board, either directly/indirectly or using school/department funds, any goods, or services without declaring their interest and removing themselves from the decision-making process and endeavouring to ensure that their direct relatives comply with this clause;

 3.2 The Director of Education is responsible for: